 Accessing PHP documentation using 'pman'

-PHP has a ridiculous amout of in-built functions, even though I code in it daily I still get the surprise of finding a new one.
-It was not until recently that I touched upon ‘strip_tags’, saving me amples amount of time having to write my own implementation.
-My philosophy now is that if theres a function need you require, PHP most likely already has it.
-In spite of this wealth of function goodness however, I hate having to load up a browser and visit php.net to read the documentation (no matter how good it is).
-I spend way too much time in the terminal now, and love the UNIX ethos of being able to run ‘man command’ and quickly display documentation on a specific command.
-What I want is the same capability but in regard to PHP functions - thankfully this need has been fulfilled in the form of ‘pman’.
+In spite of this wealth of functions, however, I hate having to load a browser to visit php.net.
+I now spend too much time in the terminal.
+I love the UNIX ethos of being able to run a ‘man’ command to quickly display documentation on a specific command.
+What I want is the same capability for PHP functions.
+Thankfully, this need has been fulfilled in the form of ‘pman’.

 Installation

-Installing ‘pman’ is incredibly easy using PEAR, all you have to do is run the command below:
+Installing ‘pman’ is incredibly easy using PEAR.
+All you have to do is run the command below:

 $ pear install doc.php.net/pman